Phra Nakhon Si Ayutthaya province

-Phra Nakhon Si Ayutthaya, (Note: พระนครศรีอยุธยา, /th/) or locally and simply Ayutthaya (historically Juthia or Judia), is one of the central provinces (changwat) of Thailand.
+Phra Nakhon Si Ayutthaya, (Note: พระนครศรีอยุธยา, /th/) or locally and simply Ayutthaya (historically Iudea, Iudiad, Iudia, Juthia or Judia), is one of the central provinces (changwat) of Thailand.
 Neighboring provinces are (from north clockwise) Ang Thong, Lopburi, Saraburi, Pathum Thani, Nonthaburi, Nakhon Pathom and Suphan Buri.

 Toponymy

 The name Ayutthaya derives from the Sanskrit word Ayodhyā, found in the Ramayana, which means "the invincible [city]".
 Grammatically, this word is composed of the morphemes a- 'not' + yodhya 'defeatable' (from the root yudh- 'to fight') + ā, a feminine suffix.

 Geography

 Phra Nakhon Si Ayutthaya, covering 2,548 km2, is on the flat river plain of the Chao Phraya River valley.
 The presence of the Lopburi and Pa Sak rivers makes the province a major rice farming area.
 The total forest area is 0.05 km2 or 0.02 per mille of provincial area.